 Instead you’ll get your salary and then have to choose between paying the rent and buying new clothes.
 And for your sake, I hope paying the rent is always at the top of your list.

 Consumer debt is the archenemy of your personal finances.
 It drains you of your financial resources and adds unnecessary stress to your life.

 While you might want to take debt out on a mortgage or even investment properties, you should not take out consumer debt.
 And just in case you’re wondering, some examples of consumer debt would be credit card debt, furniture loans, car loans, and any other type of “non-essential” debt.

 When you’re tempted to use your credit cards to buy stuff that you don’t really need, revert back to rule number three.

-Contrary to what you might have heard investing is actually super simple.
-In fact you can set up an account at place like Betterment, fill out a short risk assessment, and deposit your first ten dollars, all in just a couple of minutes.
+Contrary to what you might have heard, investing is actually super simple.
+In fact, you can set up an account at a place like Betterment, fill out a short risk assessment, and deposit your first 10 dollars, all in just a couple of minutes.

 There’s no need to take your chance in picking stocks when you’re just getting started.
 You can simply invest in an index fund.

-The early you get started investing the less you’ll have to invest thanks to compounding interest.
+The earlier you get started investing the less you’ll have to invest thanks to compounding interest.

 When you start investing now you’re giving your money plenty of years to gain interest.
 And then on top of that your interest starts gaining interest.